open-aviation/aviationbook/HOW-TO.md

 We have a group Zotero: https://www.zotero.org/groups/4370174/aviation-book

-The best way to edit the entries is via the Zotero app and automatically export to the book's `bibliography.bib` file.
+The best way to edit the entries is via the Zotero app and automatically export to the book's `bibliography.bib` file using the BetterBibtex extension.
 Otherwise via the web interface.